donovm4/msft-certifications/expert/az-305/README.md

   - MongoDB
   - Table

+Backup...
+  - continuous backup
+  > Not supported by Azure Backup

 > 'NoSQL' = Not Only SQL; means that the database does not rely on traditional tabled-based relational model.

 > Look into asynchronous / synchronous operations